k8gb-io/k8gb/docs/deploy_infoblox.md

 k8gb-etcd-operator-etcd-restore-operator-8977cd5c8-k8l7l   1/1     Running    0          40s
 ```

 * As you can see one of the `etcd-cluster` pods is still in `Init` state.
-The embedded `etcd-operator` is automatically configuring isolated `etcd` cluster to act as a backend for `coredns` which is used as part of k8gb for coordinated DNS responses.
+The embedded `etcd-operator` is automatically configuring isolated `etcd` cluster to act as a backend for `coredns`, which is used as part of k8gb for coordinated DNS responses.
 Expected post installation result:
 ```sh
 kubectl -n k8gb get pod
 NAME                                                       READY   STATUS    RESTARTS   AGE